DataDog/integrations-core/delinea_privilege_manager/README.md

 [Delinea Privilege Manager][3] is an endpoint least privilege and application control solution for Windows and macOS, capable of supporting enterprises and fast-growing organizations at scale.
 Local Security and Application Control are the two major components of Delinea Privilege Manager.

-This integration parses the following types of logs:
+This integration supports the following types of logs:
 - **Application Action Events** : Application Action Events contain generic information about the application that ran, the policy that was triggered, the date and time stamp, the computer, and the user.
 - **Application Justification Events** : Application Justification Events are generated when an application requiring a justification workflow is run by a user.
 - **Bad Rated Application Action Events** : Bad Rated Application Action Events are generated when an application is being installed or executed, that is identified with a bad security rating.